-- · Starts the Network Server. - Checks that the Network Server is running. - Loads the Network Client driver.
-(Note that this step is not necessary if you are running the client on JDK 1.6 or higher.
-In that environment, the network client driver loads automatically.) - Creates the NsSampledb database if not already created. - Checks to see if the schema is already created, and if not, creates the schema which includes the SAMPLETBL table and corresponding indexes. - · Connects to the database. - · Loads the schema by inserting data. - Starts client threads to perform database related operations. - Has each of the clients perform DML operations (select, insert, delete, update) using JDBC calls.
+- · Starts the Network Server.

+- Checks that the Network Server is running.

+- Creates the NsSampledb database if it has not already been created.

+- Checks to see if the schema is already created, and if not, creates the schema, which includes the SAMPLETBL table and corresponding indexes.

+- · Connects to the database.

+- · Loads the schema by inserting data.

+- Starts client threads to perform database related operations. - Has each of the clients perform DML operations (select, insert, delete, update) using JDBC calls.
 For example, one client thread establishes an embedded connection to perform database operations, while another client thread establishes a client connection to the Network Server to perform database operations. - · Waits for the client threads to finish the tasks. - Shuts down the Network Server at the end of the demonstration.

-You must install the following files in the %DERBY_HOME%\demo\nserverdemo\ directory before you can run the sample program:
+You must install the following files in the %DERBY\HOME%\demo\nserverdemo\ directory before you can run the sample program: